vangandrew/emailreminderpython/README.md

 This is a python project using smtplib to send reminder emails to clients.

-Did you ever need to email a mass amount of emails to clients to remind them about payments and also at the same time track when you emailed each client?
+Have you ever had to email a mass amount of emails to clients to remind them about payments and also at the same time track when you emailed each client?

 This project would be a perfect demonstration of a potential solution to your problem.